backstage/backstage/.changeset/search-odd-starfishes-raise.md

 '@backstage/plugin-search': patch
 ---

-Captures Google Analytics Events for SearchBar if app config is provided.
+Captures the search term entered in the SearchBar as a `search` event.